 Epilepsy is a common neurological condition in which a person has a tendency to have recurring seizures.
 It may be necessary to make some life changes to live well with epilepsy.
-Driving, employment, travel, sport and leisure may be affected, but most people with epilepsy live full and active lives.
+Some activities may be affected, but most people with epilepsy live full and active lives.
 Avoiding seizure triggers such as a lack of sleep, alcohol, recreational drugs and stress may help.
 Epilepsy may also affect contraception choices and pregnancy.

 Epilepsy is a common neurological condition in which a person has a tendency to have recurring seizures.
 People diagnosed with epilepsy naturally wonder what impact epilepsy may have on their lifestyle.
 Epilepsy is not the same for everyone and it is important to start by understanding your own epilepsy.

 The cause of epilepsy and the type of seizures experienced will vary from person to person.
 The impact of seizures will also depend on the lifestyle of each individual.
 For some people, epilepsy may have little effect on their lifestyle.
 For other people, even a few seizures may mean that risks have to be considered and changes made.

 If you have been diagnosed with epilepsy, it is important to understand what this means for you and why the diagnosis has been made.
 Choose a doctor who you are comfortable talking to.
 You should feel you can discuss any concerns freely, so you can work together to find a treatment program that suits you.
 If you understand your epilepsy, you will also be able to make informed decisions about your lifestyle and any changes that you may need to make.